 A quick left puts skiers on Tote Road.
 The longest trail on the hill, the intermediate run moseys for three-and-ahalf miles, heading west from the treeline before swinging back toward the lodge below Bullwinkles.
 For any skier who has progressed from green circles to blue squares, it’s an approachable route with a gentle slope from top to bottom.
 It’s not without challenge—Chicken Pitch, a quick drop in otherwise docile terrain, can spook new skiers about two-thirds of the way down.
 If that’s too daunting, a “Friendliest Way Down” recommended by the mountain stitches together Timberline, Scoot, and Windrow to make a green run from summit to base.

 When there’s fresh snow on the mountain, head to the Snowfields at the top

 On a clear day after fresh snow, there may be no better place on earth than Sugarloaf’s snowfields.
 You know them before you ski them—they’re that white cap that sits atop the resort’s familiar blue logo.
 The front face—White Nitro, Powder Keg, Bubblecuffer, Gondi Line—can be skied from the lift, while access to the backside requires a short hike to Sugarloaf’s 4,249-foot peak.
 Starting above the treeline, the world falls away below you as you move away from the lifts, noise, and people of the resort.
 While the chutes and routes on the backside have names, the beauty of the snowfields is that you can roam freely.
 For first-timers, it’s best to stick to High Rigger, which hugs the boundary line.
 The runout back to King Pine affords a look up toward Pure Heat, Jagger, and the other snowfield trails, which get steeper as you move toward the front face.

-EAST SIDE SKIING
+WEST SIDE SKIING